Updated 11/2025

 Where is Hexavalent Chromium (Hex Chrome) Found?

 Hexavalent Chromium (also known as Chrome 6, Chrome VI, or hex chrome) is a component of a variety of metal products.
-It is most often found in stainless steel where it greatly reduces corrosion.
+It is most often found in stainless steel, where it significantly reduces corrosion.
 Hex chrome is also found in some steel alloys because of its ability to increase flexibility and reduce corrosion.
-Electroplating of chrome also can form Hexavalent Chromium, such as in chrome plating of vehicle parts.
+Electroplating of chrome can also form Hexavalent Chromium, such as in chrome plating of vehicle parts.

-When metals containing chrome are heated to a melting point such as in welding, torch cutting, and plasma cutting tables, the metal forms a visible fume or smoke containing each metal, including Hexavalent Chromium which can be inhaled by welders and nearby personnel.
+When metals containing chrome are heated to a melting point, such as in welding, torch cutting, and plasma cutting tables, the metal forms a visible fume or smoke containing each metal, including Hexavalent Chromium, which welders and nearby personnel can inhale.

 Does Hexavalent Chromium Cause Cancer?